BenASwenson/album_collection/README.md

 ## The Database
 - using Sqlite, via PHP's PDO driver
-- making use of laminas-db's TableGateway to find, insert, update, and delete rows from a database table
+- Data persistence was performed using laminas-db's TableGateway to find, insert, update, and delete rows from a database table

 ### Using docker-compose